microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Update-EntraBetaUserAuthenticationRequirement.md

 The `Update-EntraBetaUserAuthenticationRequirement` cmdlet is used to update the MFA status of a user.

 **Note:** Enabled users automatically switch to Enforced once they register for Microsoft Entra MFA.
-Avoid manually setting a user to Enforced unless they are already registered or it’s acceptable for them to experience interruptions with legacy authentication protocols.
+Avoid manually setting a user to Enforced unless they're already registered or it’s acceptable for them to experience interruptions with legacy authentication protocols.

 In delegated scenarios with work or school accounts, where the signed-in user acts on behalf of another user, they must have a supported Microsoft Entra role or a custom role with the necessary permissions.
 The following least privileged roles are supported: